EricTrainingRev/220531-JWA/Training-Expectations.md

 - If you are going to be late communicate it ahead of time
 - Be back on time from breaks
 - If you are going to be absent communicate it with your trainer
+- Do not leave the zoom call without informing your trainer

 # Zoom Etiquette
 - Turn your camera on before you start talking